Kaibu/ASM/README.md

 Example for client configuration: `ArmaServerMonitor.exe -client -h201.178.1.102 -p24000`

-That means ASM starts as monitoring client and tries periodical to connect/read to/from your ASM  server at 201.178.1.102:24000.
+That means ASM starts as monitoring client and tries periodical to connect/read to/from your ASM  server at `201.178.1.102:24000`.
 If your server is firewall protected, you have to open the selected TCP port on server.

-Use the right mouse button over the history graphs to configure the visibility of graphs (popup menu).
+Just use the right mouse button over the history graphs, to configure the visibility of graphs (popup menu).

 **If you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**